Albert "Joey" Jefferson

 What has been your biggest challenge, professional or personal, and how did you overcome it?

 I had suffered from depression during the beginning of my career, and it was by far the hardest trial I've ever had to face.
 Mentors – like Joseph Hunt, the project manager for NEOWISE and Mars Odyssey, and my group supervisors – helped me overcome my issues, as did being honest about my shortcomings and learning the reason I felt the way I did in therapy.
 Now I am in an extremely healthy place.
 I also believe the stigma on mental health made my journey slightly taboo, but speaking on mental health issues at this level is extremely important because it's something understood by so many people, yet not talked about enough.
 I am sure the more we talk about it as a community, the more people struggling with mental health will feel comfortable enough to seek help.

 Who inspires you?

 What have been some of your favorite projects to work on?

 Cassini, without a doubt, was an incredible project to work for – every moment on that project felt historic.
-I got to experience emotions freshly and loved talking with veterans of the project about their connection to the spacecraft.
+I got to experience a litany of historic moments, and I loved talking with veterans of the project about their connection to the spacecraft and science.
 It was a moment in my career I will never forget.

 What are some fun facts about yourself?

 I am a musician, and I have won a few international piano awards on the amateur circuit for classical piano.
 I also love singing and clarinet.
 I find there is a distinct connection between music and mathematics, and I love relating the two every chance I get.

 What is your favorite space image and why?

 My favorite image will always be the "Pale Blue Dot" taken by the Voyager 1 spacecraft 4 billion miles away from Earth.
 It is immediately humbling, and subtly illustrates our minuscule home in contrast to the vast space that surrounds us.
 I am particularly fond of Carl Sagan's quote about the picture.